Exposure of Impacted Teeth

 Once the space is ready, the orthodontist will refer the patient to the oral surgeon to have the impacted tooth exposed and bracketed.
 In a simple surgical procedure performed in the surgeon’s office, the gum on top of the impacted tooth will be lifted up to expose the hidden tooth underneath.
 If there is a baby tooth present, it will be removed at the same time.
 Once the tooth is exposed, the oral surgeon will bond an orthodontic bracket to the exposed tooth.
 The bracket will have a miniature gold chain attached to it.
 The oral surgeon will guide the chain back to the orthodontic arch wire where it will be temporarily attached.

+Sometimes the surgeon will leave the exposed impacted tooth completely uncovered by suturing the gum up high above the tooth or making a window in the gum covering the tooth (on selected cases located on the roof of the mouth).
+Most of the time, the gum will be returned to its original location and sutured back with only the chain remaining visible as it exits a small hole in the gum.
 Shortly after surgery (1-14 days) the patient will return to the orthodontist.
 A rubber band will be attached to the chain to put a light eruptive pulling force on the impacted tooth.
 This will begin the process of moving the tooth into its proper place in the dental arch.
 This is a carefully controlled, slow process that may take up to a full year to complete.
 Remember, the goal is to erupt the impacted tooth and not to extract it!

 Once the tooth is moved into the arch in its final position, the gum around it will be evaluated to make sure it is sufficiently strong and healthy to last for a lifetime of chewing and tooth brushing.

 In some circumstances, especially those where the tooth had to be moved a long distance, there may be some minor “gum surgery” required to add bulk to the gum tissue over the relocated tooth so it remains healthy during normal function.
 Your dentist or orthodontist will explain this situation to you if it applies to your specific situation.
+These guidelines can be adapted to any impacted tooth in the mouth.

 When the orthodontist is ready, the surgeon will expose and bracket both teeth in the same visit so the patient only has to heal from surgery once.
 Because the anterior teeth (incisors and cuspids) and the bicuspid teeth are small and have single roots, they are easier to erupt if they get impacted than the posterior molar teeth.
 The molar teeth are much bigger teeth and have multiple roots making them more difficult to move.
 The orthodontic maneuvers needed to manipulate an impacted molar tooth can be more complicated because of their location in the back of the dental arch.